 Maps, guidebooks and a few websites are devoted to a series of small squiggly lines.
 We study them, discuss them and spend our money to follow them.
-Anyone that enjoys a life outside spends a significant amount of time on trails.
+Anyone that enjoys life outside spends a significant amount of time on trails.
 But, as you walk on them, do you think of how they got there?
 This is an ode to trail workers.

 I’m not sure how many miles of trail I’ve covered over the years.
 Between climbing, trail running and backpacking consistently for the past decade, I’d wager the number is somewhere in the thousands.

 More often than not, those miles have been covered without too much concern with the origins of the trail.
-Instead, my focus falls to the views and mileage more than the contours of the trail or the features that allow me to traverse across the backcountry.
-Despite the length or trade or technical implications of the trail, my mind rarely wanders to the process needed for creating the path that grants me access sacred places.
-After all, aren’t trails are designed to go unnoticed?
+Instead, my focus falls on the views and mileage more than the contours of the trail that allow me to traverse the backcountry.
+Despite the length or technical implications of the trail, my mind rarely wanders to the process needed for creating the path that grants me access to sacred places.
+After all, aren’t trails designed to go unnoticed?

 A few weeks ago, a few Therm-a-Rest employees and I loaded into my car and headed north for a day of trail work with our partners at the Access Fund.
 We pulled into the Lower Town Wall parking lot at Index and found ourselves greeted by a pile of shovels, rock bars and pick axes.
 After our group was given a quick discussion on safety, we headed out to our work site.